 3. Like the Museo, the Church of St. Gottardo is a 5-minute walk away, in Corte.

-Insider tips to Skip the Line at Duomo Milan
+Insider tips to Duomo Milan

-Arguably the best way to save time during your Duomo visit, is by booking your tickets online well in advance.
+1. Buying online tickets in advance: Arguably the best way to save time during your Duomo visit, is by booking your tickets online well in advance.
 We recommend booking your tickets at least 2 days prior as tickets will be available for this duration.
 The biggest advantage of buying your tickets prior is that this will allow you to skip the long queue lines at the monument, by allowing you access to a special fast-moving queue.
 This is a must-have!

-2. Go On a Guided Tour If you’re looking for an immersive experience at the Duomo di Milano, then a guided tour is the way to go.
+2. Go on a guided tour: If you’re looking for an immersive experience at the Duomo di Milano, then a guided tour is the way to go.
 Not only will your guide provide narration about the landmark monument and its exhibits, but he/she will assist you in entering the Duomo.
 With these tickets you really don’t have to worry about long queues, or missing out on any of the important works which is very easy to do without a guide.
 Peace of mind is guaranteed!

-3. Choose The Right Time Milan Cathedral is open nearly all days of the year, apart from some religious holidays.
+3. Choose the right time: Milan Cathedral is open nearly all days of the year, apart from some religious holidays.
 However, depending on the season, there are different times of the day you’d want to explore the site.
 During spring and fall ie, April - October, early morning/early evenings are the best time with the least footfall.
 During months between November and March, we recommend touring in the afternoon as there will be less fog, and the season doesn’t have many tourists.

 Things to do around Duomo Milan